neverfap-deluxe/nfd-api/ebook/bible/bible.md

 * * *

-\- **15 minutes of meditation as I walk to the train station in the morning for work.** - **15 minutes of meditation as I walk to the train station in the morning for work.** - **10 minutes of meditation while sitting down in a room, around 15 minutes before bed.**
+- *15 minutes of meditation as I walk to the train station in the morning for work.*
+- *15 minutes of meditation as I walk to the train station in the morning for work.*
+- *10 minutes of meditation while sitting down in a room, around 15 minutes before bed.*

 * * *